 Welcome to the New Zealand Wool Classers Association

 Fostering and supporting quality education, harvesting and presentation standards in the wool industry.
-A home for all involved in wool growing, handling, grading and classing.

 Our role in the wool harvesting industry is to promote a high standard of wool classing & wool preparation.
 To achieve this outcome we maintain a register of qualified classers, hold field days, communicate through newsletters, email, Facebook and this website.
 NZWCA also maintains a strong role in promoting education for the wool industry.